 Some common reasons for not attending biannual dental visits include:

-One of the most common causes people stray away from the dentist is because of the costs they need to pay for their dental exam and possibly for any tooth-related problems.
+One of the most common causes people stray away from the dentist is because of the hefty costs.

 Those without a dental insurance plan are more likely to skip out on the dentist.
-In fact, many of these folks would rather orally suffer than pay dental-related costs.
+In fact, many of these folks would rather orally suffer than pay for dental treatment.
 This is a scary thought considering our oral health is tied to our overall health.

 However, what’s important to note is that spending money at the dentist saves one money in the long-run.
-As a dental patient, you are keeping your oral health tidy to avoid oral-related problems, pain, and costs in the future.
+As a dental patient, you are keeping your oral health tidy to avoid future health problems, pain, and further dental and medical costs.

 #2 Dental anxiety

-Fear of the dentist is caused for many reasons.
-Some feel uneasy with the sounds of dental tools while others sense at a state of humiliation and distress when having their mouth examined.
-Many even develop dental anxiety for fear of having a painful cleaning or treatment.
+Fear of the dentist can be due to many reasons.
+Some feel uneasy with the sounds of dental tools while others suffer from a state of humiliation and distress when a dentist works on their mouth.
+Many even develop dental anxiety after having a painful cleaning or treatment.

 #3 A bad dental experience

-The critical thing to remember is that there are plenty of great dental offices out there to choose from.
-Finding the right office and the appropriate dentist can be a piece of cake for some while may take some time to experiment with different options for others.
+The critical thing to remember is that there are plenty of great dentists out there to choose from.
+Finding the right office and dentist can be a piece of cake for some.
+However, for others, it may take some time to experiment with different options.
 We genuinely believe there is a dentist out there for everyone!

 Time is money, as they always say.
-Dental visit too, if it is keeping one from work.
+The same goes when it comes to attending dental visits if it is keeping one from working.
 While dental visits don’t usually last long, those with faulty oral health will be sitting in a dentist chair for longer.
 Some find that the time to get through appointments is “not worth it,” mainly if the meeting can only be during work or school hours.
 Inconvenience is familiar with some dental offices.

 #5 Failure to see the dentist as an essential part of good health

 Educating oneself on the importance of dental hygiene, check-ups, and oral health is vital.
-Going to the dentist means better health and potentially early detection of acute, oral-related problems such as cavities, oral cancer, gum disease, and more.
+Going to the dentist means better health and potentially early detection and treatment of oral-related problems such as cavities, oral cancer, gum disease, and more.

 #6 Believing their oral health is already “top notch” and doesn’t require dental check-ups

-Those who are already happy or unbothered by their current oral standing may see dental check-ups as pointless.
+Those who are already happy or unbothered by their current oral standing may consider dental check-ups pointless.
 They believe they’ve got their oral health handled on their own and didn’t require professional cleanings or exams.